Natural Sciences and Engineering Research Council of Canada (NSERC)

-Applicants are expected to increase the inclusion and advancement of under-represented groups in the natural sciences and engineering, as one means to enhance excellence in research and training.
+Applicants are expected to increase the inclusion and advancement of under-represented groups in the NSE, as one means to enhance excellence in research and training.
 Where applicable, consideration of sex, gender and diversity in the research design should be addressed in the proposal.
 Equity, diversity and inclusion considerations should be developed into the rationale for the composition of research teams, including trainees.
 For more information, applicants should refer to the application instructions and the Guide for applicants: Considering equity, diversity and inclusion in your application.

 All applicants to any tri-agency program are asked to voluntarily provide self-identification information to aid efforts to strengthen equity, diversity and inclusion in Canada’s research sector.
 Discovery Horizons applicants and co-applicants will also be asked to provide consent for NSERC to potentially use their self-identification information to improve equity and diversity in funding decisions.
 Priority may be given to letters of intent and/or applications from those who self-identify as members of underrepresented groups, amongst similarly ranked LOIs and applications.